srbhr/Graphs/Traversals/GraphBFSAdjMat.md

 ## BFS Algorithm
 The general process of exploring a graph using breadth-first search includes the following steps:-

 -Take the input for the adjacency matrix or adjacency list for the graph.
 -Initialize a queue.
 -Enqueue the root node (in other words, put the root node into the beginning of the queue).
 -Dequeue the head (or first element) of the queue, then enqueue all of its neighboring nodes, starting from left to right.
 If a node has no neighboring nodes which need to be explored, simply dequeue the head and continue the process.
-(Note: If a neighbor which is already explored or in the queue appears, don’t enqueue it – simply skip it.)
+-(Note: If a neighbor which is already explored or in the queue appears, don’t enqueue it – simply skip it.)
 -Keep repeating this process till the queue is empty.

 ```java
 import java.util.LinkedList;